 The fact that forces must be balanced on a stationary object is a consequence of a more general rule called Newton's First Law, one of three laws of motion discovered by Sir Isaac Newton in the 1600s.
 The first law says

-If the forces on an object are balanced,
+If the forces on an object are balanced, the object will maintain a constant velocity.

-then the forces on it are balanced.
+If an object is maintaining a constant velocity, then the forces on it are balanced.

-Because a stationary object had a constant velocity of zero, the forces on it must be balanced, as we've already seen.
+Because a stationary object has a constant velocity of zero, the forces on it must be balanced, as we've already seen.
 But Newton’s First Law also says that a car going at 30m/s down a straight highway also experiences balanced forces.

 Notice that there's a big difference between constant velocity and constant speed.
 A car going around a curve might have a constant speed of 30m/s, but it cannot have a constant velocity, because its direction is changing, which means that the forces on this car are not balanced.
 We will look at this example when we talk about centripetal forces.